RabbitTV22/PlayerBiomesPAPI/README.md

 # PlayerBiomesPAPI
  A PlaceholderAPI extension to get the biome that the player is in.
-Supports custom biomes.
+Supports custom biomes with version 1.21.3+.

 ## Placeholders:
 Using biome terra:overworld/overworld/snowy_taiga as an example.